 Combining adaptivity with movement

-We have put a lot of time into developing accurate cadence detection.
-We can identify and adjust to runners’ movements almost instantly.
-We’re seeking to create consistent sweet-spot of that magical feeling you get when things are in perfect sync.
+We put a lot of time into developing accurate cadence detection and can identify and adjust to runners’ movements almost instantly.
+We’re seeking to create a consistent sweet-spot of that magical feeling you get when things are in perfect sync.

-Moving in sync with the music releases endorphins which are known to delay fatigue, help to fight pain and increase performance.
+Moving in sync with the music releases endorphins which are known to delay fatigue, help fight pain, and increase performance.

-This fluidity in music and movement will become even more prominent in our next features: the interval & pace mode, where we’ll use tempo to dictate when a runner should speed up or slow down.
-You can imagine the effects this will have on training, and ultimately helping individuals push their limits!
+This fluidity in music and movement will become even more prominent in our next features: the interval and pace mode, where we’ll use tempo to dictate when a runner should speed up or slow down.
+You can imagine the effects this will have on training, and ultimately help individuals push their limits!

-But tempo is just the first phase of our larger vision, where we’ll introduce other elements such as intensity & energy levels to make the tracks even more adaptive!
+But tempo is just the first phase of our larger vision.
+We’ll introduce other elements such as intensity and energy levels to make the tracks even more adaptive!
 Additionally, we’re dreaming up a myriad of other potential applications of this technology (dancing, anyone?)
 So, stay tuned!

-If you’re interested in creating adaptive music or would like to use this tech in your own projects, reach out to us at firstname.lastname@example.org.
+If you’re interested in creating adaptive music or would like to use this technology in your own projects, reach out to us at firstname.lastname@example.org.